Guide To Visiting The North Rim of the Grand Canyon

 Point Imperial Grand Canyon Scenic Drive

-If you’re not planning on hiking much, the scenic drive from the Visitor Center to Cape Royal is a great way to visit the North Rim.
+If you’re not planning on hiking much, the scenic drive from the Visitor Center to Cape Royal is a great way to see the park.

 The Scenic Drive is 23 miles to the Cape Royal lookout point from the Visitor Center.
 It takes roughly an hour each way.